 If he normally sleeps at 7:30pm, put him down at 6:30pm.
 The end of the day is the most tiresome for all of us—the early bedtime could be the welcomed rest he truly needs.
-And good, quality sleep will only reap even more of the same.
+And good, quality sleep can reap even more of the same.

 5. Offer the last feeding earlier in the evening

 Does your 12 month old still rely on nursing or feeding to fall asleep at bedtime?
-Doing so might be denying him the chance to learn how to fall asleep on his own, instead of needing milk to do so.
+Doing so might be denying her the chance to learn how to fall asleep on her own, instead of needing milk to do so.